Infants, children, young people and families

 9.7.1

-Equip initial touchpoints with the increased ability to identify, connect and respond to children and young people with mental health difficulties, including schools, peers and parents and carers
+Equip initial touchpoints witih the increased ability to identify, connect and respond to children and young people with mental health difficulties

 Planned completion